vendasta/api-gateway-docs/docs/Guides/Sell/Overview.md

 ### Change editions of a simple product
 Simply create a new order with the SKU for the desired product edition.
 The prior activation, if any, will automatically be cancelled when the new edition activates.

+Note: When an account changes editions of a product multiple times within a month it may appear to get stuck.
+This is because it is waiting for the end of the payment period before downgrading the edition.

 ### Sell multiple products at once
 You may include multiple products in a single order by adding additional line items.
 The order status will not switch to `fulfilled` until all products have been activated.